multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 ## Introduction
 This is an open-source repository of the paper titled "***Fast and Scalable In-memory Deep Multitask Learning via Neural Weight Virtualization***", which is submitted to [MobiSys 2020](https://www.sigmobile.org/mobisys/2020/).
 It enables fast and scalable in-memory multitask deep learning on memory-constrained embedded systems by (1) packing multiple DNNs into a fixed-sized main memory whose combined memory requirement is larger than the main memory, and (2) enabling fast in-memory execution of the DNNs.

 This repository implements (1) *virtualization of weight parameters* of multiple heterogeneous DNNs of arbitrary network architectures, and (2) *in-memory execution and context-switching* of deep neural network (DNN) tasks.
-For the reviewers' convenience, we provide a step-by-step guideline of the weight virtualization and in-memory execution of the five DNN that are used for the multitask learning IoT device, one of the application systems we implemented in the paper; the size of those DNNs are small so that the entire process of weight virtualization can be easily demonstrated in a reasonable time.
+For the reviewers' convenience, we provide a step-by-step guideline of the weight virtualization and in-memory execution of the five DNN that are used for the multitask learning IoT device, one of the application systems we implemented in the paper.
+The sizes of those DNNs are small so the entire process of weight virtualization can be easily demonstrated in a reasonable time without requiring to spend several days.
 The five DNNs are [MNIST](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf), [GoogleSpeechCommands (GSC)](https://arxiv.org/abs/1804.03209), [German Traffic Sign Recognition Benchmark (GTSRB)](https://www.ini.rub.de/upload/file/1470692848_f03494010c16c36bab9e/StallkampEtAl_GTSRB_IJCNN2011.pdf), [CIFAR-10](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf), [Street View House Numbers (SVHN)](http://ufldl.stanford.edu/housenumbers/nips2011_housenumbers.pdf).

 &nbsp;
 ## Software Install and Setup